Explore UCD

 • Evaluate and apply the major theoretical approaches in International Relations to EU policies.

-• Understand the construction of the European Union's foreign policy.
+• Understand the construction of the European Union's foreign policy from the perspective of different stakeholders

 • Critically analyse EU foreign policy through contrasting perspectives and utilising detailed empirical material.